fsolares/Python-COVID-19_Geospatial_Analysis/README.md

 ## Important Sources

 For this project, we gather information from Brazilian Health Ministry Site (https://covid.saude.gov.br/).
 The site compiles all reported information from all brazilian states such as: incidence, confirmed cases, confirmed deaths and mortality.
-They provide a CSV file, daily updated, since the first occurrence.
+They provide a CSV file, daily updated, since the first COVID occurrence.
 After lots of cleaning and transforming, we structure the data and store it into a new CSV file (that you can find in this repository!) for our futher analysis.

 ## Project References